Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/architecture-decisions.md

 ## Overview

-This document captures the key architectural decisions made during the comprehensive refactoring of the Feature Formatting System in August 2024.
+This document captures the key architectural decisions made during the comprehensive refactoring of the Feature Formatting System in August 2024 and the subsequent groupingId integration.
 These decisions form the foundation for the current implementation and future extensibility.

 The formatting system is used by multiple other systems in the D&D Tools project, including the [Class System](../class-system/README.md) and [Race System](../race-system/README.md), to display feature progressions in a consistent and user-friendly manner.